nandorojo/zeego/docs/docs/components/context-menu.md

 Requires passing a function as a child.

-The element won't mount until the menu has been opened.
+The child element won't mount until the menu has been opened.

 | Prop                   | Required | Default | Platforms |
 | ---------------------- | -------- | ------- | --------- |